rtCamp/docs.rtcamp.com/rtmedia/addons/watermark/index.markdown

 title: rtMedia Watermark
 ---

-As the name suggests, this add-on will add watermarking functionality to the images being uploaded via rtMedia plugin itself.
+As the name suggests, this add-on adds watermarking functionality to the images being uploaded using the rtMedia plugin itself.

-rtMedia photo watermark add-on lets you add watermark text to photos uploaded via rtMedia.
-It turns your rtMedia powered community into superior social experience along with your own identity!
+rtMedia photo watermark add-on lets you add watermark text to photos uploaded using rtMedia.

 You need to have ImageMagick installed on your server for this add-on to work.
-The installation instructions can be found [on PHP’s official manual here](http://www.php.net/manual/en/imagick.installation.php) and [on ImageMagick’s official website here](http://www.imagemagick.org/script/install-source.php).
+The installation instructions for ImageMagick can be found [in PHP’s official manual here](http://www.php.net/manual/en/imagick.installation.php) and [on ImageMagick’s official website here](http://www.imagemagick.org/script/install-source.php).

 ## Installation

-Please follow these simple steps to get your watermark add-on running.
+Follow these simple steps to get your watermark add-on running.

-  1. Once you complete the purchase, you will get a download link for rtMedia photo watermark plugin.
+  1. Once you complete the purchase, you will receive a download link for rtMedia photo watermark plugin.

   2. Go to `Plugins > Add New > Upload`.
-Please select the `bpm-watermark.zip` file from your computer and click upload.
+Select the `bpm-watermark.zip` file from your computer and click **Upload**.

-  3. Activate it through the ‘Plugins’ section.

-  4. Done.
-Now, you can do required changes for watermark text under settings.

-####
+  3. After uploading, click the **Activate Plugin** link to activate the plugin.

+  4. Set the Watermark options under Settings.